stexonnn/my-budget-fe/README.md

 Navigate to the Angular project directory and install the necessary packages:

-npm install
+1.npm install
-ng add @angular/material
+2. ng add @angular/material